Custom Fence In Orlando

 As you are aware, Hurricane Mathew will affect Central Florida in some manner.
 From Orlando to Oviedo, from Winter Park to Winter Springs, Hurricane Mathew will huff and puff and try to blow those fences down.
 As a result, we at Paramount Fencing are encouraging every homeowner to embrace that old fashion saying, “An Ounce of Prevention is Worth A Pound of Cure.”
 It is time to protect that investment, your fence.

 Here are few things you can do to protect your investment.
-They are also the difference between the insurance company picking up the tab or the cost for repairs coming directly out of your pocket.
+They are also the difference between the insurance company picking up the tab or the cost of repairs coming directly out of your pocket.

 - Remove the gates and place them in the garage.
 Understand the gate areas are the weakest part of any fence line.
 They can be easily removed by removing the hinges attached to the gate itself.
 Simply remove the screws.
 Do not remove the screws attached to the fence itself.
 If you have an exposed pool, make sure you put up orange mesh fence at the gate entry.
 If you do not have time, call us.
 We will take them off and re-install them once the storm passes for $100.00.